Crock Pot Cherry Cobbler

 Instructions

-• Serve it up warm with some vanilla ice cream
+• Serve it up warm with some vanilla ice cream, if desired.

 Video